euoia/node-reverb/README.md

 Live demo: http://practicefrenchverbs.com

+To use a google apps API key set the API_KEY environment variable.

 TODO
 ====
-* Split sentences into start/verb/end pieces.
+* Split sentences into pieces (verb, insult, etc) to increase chance of a cache hit on the TTS audio.
 * Test mode!
 Test the verb/moods you got wrong.
-* Acquire API key
 * Speed up: concatenate and minify, check with yslow

 License